happypeter/edocs/soho.md

   - follow this MAYBE: https://www.youtube.com/watch?v=AabLlHT503o&list=WL&index=1&t=1236s
     - many people leave comments down below to say the steps in the video are redundant, just removing the speaker or remove nothing at all will still work, just a bit dangerous for the components around the battary, since the glue remover will disrolve plastics.
     - my plan is to have a first try, remove the battary without glue remover
+    - easyway to do it https://www.youtube.com/watch?v=LEQXU1lryIY
+      - why the hard way tear the whole computer off is because the guy needed to remove the speakers first.
+But actually it is not necessary.
-- lots of well-edu peopel are moving to villages
+- lots of well-edu people are moving to villages
   - https://www.youtube.com/watch?v=xsiQoqPAORM
   - https://www.youtube.com/watch?v=ypw_IH4-Fsk
   - https://www.youtube.com/watch?v=PVoqAH0iPLg